-I’ve written before about the many Angels and Demons tours of Rome that are available in anticipation of the upcoming May 2009 release of the film.
+I’ve written before about the many Angels and Demons tours of Rome that are available from the release of the film back in 2009.
 But I thought I’d also put together a self-guided Angels and Demons tour in case you’re not such a huge fan that you’ve got to follow the path in order, or with a guide.
 So here are the main stops on any good Angels & Demons tour.

 >> I guess we’ll have to add to the list of movies filmed in Italy, won’t we?

 Each stop on the tour is listed below the map, with information about the building or monument and visitor’s tips.
 And be sure to check out the “Angels & Demons” preview at the bottom of the post, complete with a Rome-themed slideshow underneath!

 The Pantheon may not look like the ruins in the Roman Forum, but this spectacular building is just as old.
 It was built in 125 A.D. and has been in constant use ever since – which is why it not only didn’t fall apart but also wasn’t used as a quarry.

 While there’s not much in the way of artificial light inside the Pantheon, you’ll notice that the main source of light (and rain, when the weather’s bad) is the giant hole in the center of the dome.
 It’s called the “Oculus,” and it originally served as a kind of chimney for the smoke from the ceremonial fires which were burned on the temple’s floor.
 It’s the Oculus, however, that throws the “Angels & Demons” detectives for a loop at the start of the book, when they mistakenly assume it’s what is meant by the “demon hole” in the first riddle.

 The Pantheon is located in central Rome roughly between the Piazza Navona and the Trevi Fountain.
 It’s open every day except Christmas Day, New Year’s Day, and May 1 – and it’s completely free.